dinhani/CloudWalk-Test/README.md

 * All players that connected to the match are included in the response, even if the player did not kill and was not killed by anyone.

-* Death by suicide like in the following example are not counted torward the kill count of the player or the match.
+* Death by suicide are not counted.

-`8:13 Kill: 7 7 7: Assasinu Credi killed Assasinu Credi by MOD_ROCKET_SPLASH`

 #### Report - Kills by type

 * The keys in the JSON are sorted from the type with most kills to the one with less kills.

 * All types are included in the report, even the ones that did not happen in the game.

+* Death by suicide are not counted.

+Example of death by suicide:

+`8:13 Kill: 7 7 7: Assasinu Credi killed Assasinu Credi by MOD_ROCKET_SPLASH`